NIST Cybersecurity Framework (CSF) 2.0

 What's new in NIST CSF 2.0? +

 The most significant change in CSF 2.0 is the addition of the Govern function as a sixth core function, elevating cybersecurity governance to the same level as technical controls.
-The framework also expanded its scope beyond critical infrastructure to explicitly address organisations of all sizes and sectors, improved supply chain risk management guidance, and enhanced the alignment with other frameworks and standards.
-For New Zealand businesses, the governance emphasis is particularly relevant as it provides a structured approach to the executive oversight and accountability that underpin effective security programmes.
+The framework also expanded its scope beyond critical infrastructure to explicitly address organisations of all sizes and sectors, improved supply chain risk management guidance, and enhanced alignment with other frameworks and standards.
+For New Zealand businesses, the governance emphasis matters because it pushes executive oversight and accountability into the open instead of leaving security as a side task.

 Is NIST CSF mandatory in New Zealand? +

 The NIST CSF is not mandatory in New Zealand.
 However, it is widely referenced as a best-practice framework and is increasingly encountered in supplier assessments, customer due diligence processes, and cyber insurance applications.
 Many New Zealand organisations use the NIST CSF as their primary cybersecurity framework because of its flexibility, global recognition, and practical applicability to organisations of all sizes.
-Good Security helps clients adopt the NIST CSF in a way that simultaneously supports NZ-specific requirements like NZISM and the Privacy Act.
+Good Security helps you adopt NIST CSF in a way that also supports NZ-specific requirements like NZISM and the Privacy Act.

 How does NIST CSF relate to ISO 27001? +